Advanced Supreme Court Litigation Clinic

 The Advanced Supreme Court Litigation Clinic provides an opportunity for students who have already successfully completed the Supreme Court Litigation Clinic to continue their work in the Clinic.
 Work includes research and drafting petitions for certiorari and oppositions, merits briefs, and amicus briefs, compiling joint appendices, and preparing advocates for oral argument, as well as commenting on drafts of briefs being filed by lawyers in other cases.
 Advanced students will also continue to participate in the Clinic's discussion of cases during case rounds.
 For a more elaborate description of the clinic's content, see the course description for Course Number 436-0-01.
 Special instructions: Admission is by consent of instructor.
 Advanced students may arrange with the instructor to receive between two and seven units.
 No student may receive more than 27 overall clinical credits, however, during the course of the student's law school career.
 Students have the option to receive R credit upon instructor approval.
 After the term begins, students accepted into the course can transfer from section (01) into section (02), which meets the R requirement, with consent of the instructor.
 Elements used in grading: Projects and participation.
-Writing (W) credit is for 3Ls only.
+Writing (W) credit is for students entering prior to Autumn 2012.

 Pamela S. Karlan